-As a the first and only market research firm to specialize in the stem cell industry, BioInformant has released the “Global Induced Pluripotent Stem Cell (iPSC) Industry Report.”
-Published May 2020, this 238 page global strategic report provides breaking coverage of the global iPSC market, including the effects of the COVID-19 pandemic on this rapidly evolving stem cell sector.
+As the first and only market research firm to specialize in the stem cell industry, BioInformant has released the “Global Induced Pluripotent Stem Cell (iPSC) Industry Report – Market Size, Trends, and Forecasts, 2023.”
+This global strategic report provides breaking coverage of the global iPSC market, including market size figures with future forecasts through 2030.

 Global iPSC Industry Report